ericbulloch/kwmd/write_ups/pico_ctf/log_hunt.md

 ---

 ## 🔍 Initial Analysis
 - What information is given?
+There is a log file and part of the flag will be repeated.
 - Any files, URLs, or hints?
+The file url is provided.
+I'll need to look for repeated patterns in the file.
-- First thoughts / hypotheses
+- First thoughts / hypotheses:

 ---